mbasagoitia/musician-website/public/content/pages/teaching/teaching.md

   to improve expression, coherence, and memorization.</p> <p>I strongly believe that music should ultimately connect the community functioning as a social unifier while celebrating diversity.
-In my studio I intend to create a comfortable atmosphere for everyone to share who they are and make music together.</p>
+In my studio I intend to create a comfortable atmosphere for everyone to share who they are and play music together.</p>
 studio_policy: >-
   <li>30/45/60 minutes in-person or virtual lessons offered.</li><li> Multiple